veso266/PothosSDR/README.md

 ## Required packages to install

 **Visual studio 2019:** The free community installer is fine.
-Install all of the C++ development tools. https://visualstudio.microsoft.com/vs/community/
+Install all of the C++ development tools.

+NOTE: When installing Visual Studio 2019 Comunity, you have to specificly install C++ MFC for latest v142 build tools (because its not selected by default)
+If you don't, then some things will not build because afxres.h is missing https://visualstudio.microsoft.com/vs/community/

 **Python environment:** Download the python3.9 x64 installer.